 The goal of the extensive assessment performed prior to starting treatment is to gain insight into the Capacities of the child and the Demands placed on the child, both by his environment and self-imposed.
-Based on the assessment, hypotheses are formulated regarding an imbalance between the Capacities and Demands, the result of the inadequate Capacities of the child for fluent speech and the (resultant) excessive Demands imposed by the environment and the child.
-These hypotheses enable the pressure points in the communication to be charted.
+Based on the assessment, hypotheses are formulated regarding an imbalance between the Capacities and Demands.
+This involves looking at the current (insufficient) Capacities of the child, at the Demands of the environment and of the child, and at the imbalance between the two.
+In this way, the pressure points in the communication can be charted.
 Treatment goals may then be formulated based on the interpretation of the obtained data.